Whittaker Chambers: Hiss case

 On August 3, 1948, Chambers was called to testify before the House Un-American Activities Committee (HUAC), where he gave the names of individuals he said were part of the underground "Ware group" in the late 1930s, including Alger Hiss.
 He once again named Hiss as a member of the Communist Party but did not yet make any accusations of espionage.
 In subsequent sessions, Hiss testified and initially denied that he knew anyone by the name of Chambers, but on seeing him in person and after it became clear that Chambers knew details about Hiss's life, Hiss said that he had known Chambers under the name "George Crosley".

-Hiss denied that he had ever been a communist, however.
+Hiss denied that he had ever been a communist.
 Since Chambers still presented no evidence, the committee had initially been inclined to take the word of Hiss on the matter.
 However, a committee member, Richard Nixon, received secret information from the FBI that had led him to pursue the issue.
 When it issued its report, HUAC described Hiss's testimony as "vague and evasive".

+Biographer Timothy Naftali describes the trial as "a battle between two queers", an allusion to the fact that both parties were supposedly homosexual.
+Additionally, Hiss's stepson, Timothy Hobson, alleged that Chambers's accusation was borne out of unrequited romantic feelings for Hiss.